aria-lab-code/EyeTracking_VR_DataCollection/README.md

 If you are unable to reproduce these steps, please submit an GitHub issue in this repository.

 ### Building Your Own Tasks/Experiments
 We encourage the use of our project as a basis for continued work collecting neck and eye data.
 While we cannot address all the possible extensions that you may want to implement, we highlight some of the specific code implementations here that will help to explain how the experiments work.
+These files can serve as examples to follow as you develop your own experiments.

 | Script    | Description |
 | -------- | ------- |